ncphillips/blog/content/post/the-new-forestry-io.md

 title = ""

 +++
-We've been working super hard on a rewrite of [Forestry.io](http://Forestry.io), our CMS for Jekyll and Hugo sites, and I'm happy to say that we're we just launched.
+We're happy to announce some huge improvements to [Forestry.io](http://Forestry.io), our CMS for Jekyll and Hugo sites.

-Before I talk about what's new, I want to thank everyone who has been testing this while it was in beta.
-You know who you are.
-Your help was crucial and we're going to continue to build an awesome CMS that you love.
+<span style="letter-spacing: 0.01em;">Before I talk about what's new, I want to thank everyone who has been testing this while it was in beta (you know who you are).
+Your help was crucial and we're going to continue to build an awesome CMS that you love.</span>

 ## What's new:

 ### A new editor

 Inspired by [Medium.com](http://Medium.com).
 Thanks to [@envygeeks](https://envygeeks.io/) for this (a man who knows Jekyll well).
 Flip between Markdown (or HTML) and WYSIWYG.
-Here's a gif of me writing this post (how meta)
+Here's a screenshot of the post I'm writing (how meta).

-### A complete reskin

-Our UI has been completely redesigned and is mobile friendly.
-We're not going to stop until this is the most user-friendly CMS on the planet.
-Thanks to [Nichlas's](https://twitter.com/nichlaswa) amazing design chops.

 ![](/blog/forestryio/images/forestry-io-editor.png)

+### A RE-Designed UI

+Our UI has been completely redesigned and is now mobile friendly.
+We're not going to stop until this is the slickest CMS on the planet.
+Thanks to [Nichlas's](https://twitter.com/nichlaswa) amazing design chops and hard work